cosmos/gaia/docs/hub-tutorials/join-testnet.md

 sed -i 's/rpc_servers = ""/rpc_servers = "<rpc_address_1>:26657,<rpc_address_2>:26657"/' config.toml
 ```

-Now run `gaiad start` or if using [Cosmovisor](#using-cosmovisor),  `cosmovisor start`.
+Now run `gaiad start --x-crisis-skip-assert-invariants` or if using [Cosmovisor](#using-cosmovisor),  `cosmovisor start --x-crisis-skip-assert-invariants`.
 Once a snapshot is found and verified, the chain will start syncing via regular consensus within minutes.

 ### Using Cosmovisor